 In partnership with our manufacturing engineers, we used CFD simulations to iterate our rim design, looking for the optimal rim depth to deliver the required performance.
 The results of the simulations showed that a 77mm rim depth could maintain the aerodynamic performance, with the toroidal bulge (i.e. the point of maximum rim width) moving closer to the edge of the rim to maintain airflow attachment.

-The prototype rim was tested at the A2 Wind Tunnel alongside our full 2019 product range, with the results shown in the charts below.
+The prototype rim was tested at the A2 Wind Tunnel, with the results shown in the chart below.

 On a translational drag basis, the new Chrono front wheel tested within 0.1W of the existing model.
 However, when looking at the side force comparison, the new rim profile really stood out.
 At lower yaw angles (<10°), the reduction in side force was just under 15%.
 As the yaw angle increased, so too did the improvement in handling – precisely the point at which a more stable wheel is required.
 When we applied the same weighted average yaw angle to the data, it showed an average reduction of 15.8%.

-For comparison, this puts the new 77mm Chrono front wheel at the mid-point between the 2018 model 86mm Chrono front wheel and 56mm Passista front wheel in terms of crosswind performance.
+For comparison, this puts the new 77mm Chrono front wheel at the mid-point between the prior generation 86mm Chrono front wheel and 56mm Passista front wheel in terms of crosswind performance.